 The Company's allowance for credit losses is based on management's assessment of the collectability of customer accounts.
 A considerable amount of judgment is required in order to make this assessment including a detailed analysis of the aging of the lease receivables and the current credit worthiness of our customers and an analysis of historical bad debts and other adjustments.
 If there is a deterioration of a major customer's credit worthiness or actual defaults are higher than historical experience, the estimate of the recoverability of amounts due could be adversely affected.
 The Company reviews in detail the allowance for doubtful accounts on a quarterly basis and adjusts the allowance estimate to reflect actual portfolio performance and any changes in future portfolio performance expectations.
+The Company believes that there is no impairment of the receivables for the sales-type leases.
 The Company has not incurred any provision write-off's or credit losses against the OTA sales-lease receivable balances in either fiscal 2010 or fiscal 2011.